 Wednesday, August 2

-8:30am-2:00pm ADSC Golf Tournament at the Isle d’Montreall Golf Club
+8:30am-2:00pm ADSC Golf Tournament at the Isle d’Montreal Golf Club

 The Ireland Course (links course) reflects the personality and the character of architect Pat Ruddy as well as his country of origin.
 A par 71 of 6820 yards of greenery and dunes, this course, typically Irish Links, is unique in Canada.
 You will not forget this spectacular layout.
 This course, open to wind and pot bunker type sand traps, will challenge the boldest players.
 Moreover, three double greens, with gigantic dimensions, testify the original character of this course inspired by the origins of the game of golf.
 Most importantly, five sets of starting tees make this course accessible to all level of golfers.